A Commitment to Family Farms

 Agricultural Economy

-To build a more resilient agricultural economy, we need a clearer picture of where our value is generated and how it is reinvested.
 I support publishing detailed, sector-specific economic data that highlights profit centers, cost burdens, and downstream spending.
 This will inform smarter policy, enhance the return on investment for producers, and help retain more agricultural dollars in North Carolina communities.
-I would be interested to learn what percentage of the $111 billion remains in North Carolina.
+I would be interested in learning what percentage of the $111 billion remains in North Carolina.

 We must expand value-added opportunities, keep land in production, and protect farmers from excessive regulation and rising development pressures.